Diósgyőri VTK: Stadia and facilities

 The home of the club is the multi-purpose Diósgyőri Stadion located in Miskolc, Borsod-Abaúj-Zemplén County, Hungary.
-The maximum capacity of the stadium is approximately 17,000 spectators.

 They played their matches from 1911 to 1939 near the canteen of the Diósgyőr Ironworks.
 The stadium was first opened on 25 June 1939.

-In 1968, the stadium has undergone major expansions and the capacity has increased to 22,000.
+In 1968, the stadium underwent major expansions and the capacity was increased to 22,000.
 The stadium was then reopened after renovations on 26 May 1968.
 At that time, it was the biggest stadium in Hungary outside of Budapest.
 The highest attendance record for the stadium was set on 27 November 1968, when approximately 35,000 people saw a match between the DVTK and the Ferencvárosi TC.
 In the 2000s, its capacity was dropped to 15,000 due to security reasons sections of the stadium was closed from the public.

 Prior to demolition in 2016, the stadium had the following areas: the western Main Stand that was built in 1939.
-Three other wings were built in 1968, with a grass surface and a tartan covered running track, where football matches and athletic championships are held.
-The Complex contains one grass surfaced training field built in 1977, one with artificial turf built in 2006, and two others with cinder covering that opened in the 1960s.
-The artificial grass field has lighting.
+Three other wings were built in 1968, with a grass surface and a tartan covered running track, where football matches and athletic championships were held.
+The Complex contained one grass surfaced training field built in 1977, one with artificial turf built in 2006, and two others with cinder covering that opened in the 1960s.
+The artificial grass field had lighting.
 Near the stadium, there is a covered training field and a former boxing arena re-opened for soccer in 2009.
-Although the stadium does not meet the standards of many other European stadiums, it is the most modern arena in Eastern Hungary.
+Although the stadium did not meet the standards of many other European stadiums, it was the most modern arena in Eastern Hungary.
 Floodlighting was installed and began operating on 15 November 2003.